swj0419/detect-pretrain-code/README.md

 * Data Length: Define the length for the WikiMIA benchmark with --length.
 Available options: 32, 54, 128, 256.

-📌 Note: By default, outputs are saved to the out directory.
+📌 Note: For optimal results, use fixed-length inputs with our Min-K Prob method.

 📊 Baselines: Our script comes with the following baselines: PPL, Calibration Method, PPL/zlib_compression, PPL/lowercase_ppl